jarekratajski/langstory/presentation/languages.md

 - you know it well
 - you like it
-- you *dislike* other
+- you *dislike* the other
-- you can do all you want in
+- you can do all you want in it
 - you would do all in it